ejaasaari/lorann/examples/cpp/README.md

-This is an example C++ project that uses LoRANN to index 1 million 300-dimensional FastText word vectors.
+This is an example C++ project that uses LoRANN to index the MNIST data set with uint8 data.

-Run `make prepare-data` to download the [data](https://fasttext.cc/docs/en/english-vectors.html).
-The download size is approximately 2.2 GB.
+Run `make prepare-data` to download the data.

 Run `make` to build the executable and run it using `./example`.
-The example will take a few minutes to run.

-Note that you can use 8-bit quantization by changing the type of the index to be `Lorann::Lorann<SQ8Quantizer>`.
+Note that you can change the template arguments to index data with different data types.

 The full C++ documentation is available [here](https://ejaasaari.github.io/lorann/cpp.html).